SAFEGUARDING IS EVERYONE’S RESPONSIBILITY

 lead, Mrs Nicky Munro or in her absence Mrs Jan Fairchild the deputy designated safeguarding lead.

-If, on a rare occasion that either safeguarding leads are unavailable, please report your concerns to Miss Maria Rand, who is part of the wider safeguarding team.
+If, on a rare occasion that either safeguarding leads are unavailable, please report your concerns to Mrs Chantelle Thompson, who is part of the wider safeguarding team.
 You can also contact North Somerset Children’s Social Care directly on 01275 888808

 Concerns about Staff